 Calculation of the frequencies of two CAZy modules co-occurring in one same gene

 Among all the carbohydrate active genes annotated in the complete genomes of the 2642 microbe strains, we specifically focused on genes harboring at least one of the 21 selected CAZy modules that were highly relevant in cellulose hydrolysis.
 And these 21 selected CAZy modules include the 3 exoglucanase GH modules, the 8 endoglucanase GH modules, the 7 xylanase GH modules, the cohesion, the dockerin and the SLH module.
 We may take the calculation of the frequencies at which other CAZy modules may present in same genes as GH9 as an example to illustrate the principles of the calculation: firstly, all the carbohydrate active genes harboring the GH9 module were retrieved from genomes of the 2642 prokaryotic strains, and the total number of the GH9 module annotated in these genes were counted as ‘N’; secondly, among these GH9 harboring genes, count the total number of each of other CAZy modules (n1, n2, n3 …ni….); thirdly, divide ni by the total number of the GH9 module (N), and (niN) *100% was taken as the frequency at which each the other CAZy module would co-occur with GH9 module in same carbohydrate active genes.
 Same principles were applied to all the 21 CAZy modules to calculate the frequencies at which other CAZy modules may present in same genes with them.
-The script applied in this calculation has been deposited in Github ().
+The script applied in this calculation has been deposited in Github (available at https://github.com/yuboer/genome-centric-portrait-of-cellulose-hydrolysis).

 Table S1.
 Preliminary grouping of the 2642 complete genomes